towicode/photometrypipeline-singularity/README.md

 Grabbing the docker image is as simple as using the docker cli.
 The [docker pull](https://docs.docker.com/engine/reference/commandline/pull/) pulls an image from a docker repository.

-To grab the latest version
+To grab the latest version:

 `toddwickizer/photometrypipeline-singularity`

-To grab a specific version
+To grab a specific version:

 `toddwickizer/photometrypipeline-singularity:<version_tag>`